Allergy Testing and Treatment

 Research shows that sublingual therapy is an effective method of treating and managing allergies (Annals of Allergy, Asthma, and Immunology, Aug 2006; Ear Nose and Throat Journal, Aug 2007) and is also supported by the World Health Organization (WHO) as an alternative to allergy injections.
 Food Allergy & Sensitivity Testing and Treatment.

-Have you ever wondered if you or one of your children are suffering from undiagnosed food allergies, sensitivities or intolerances?
+Have you ever wondered if you are suffering from undiagnosed food sensitivies or intolerances?

-Food allergies trigger a hypersensitivity reaction in the body which causes the release of IgE antibodies.
+A food intolerance is an abnormal response to a food triggered by your system leading to usually digestive complaints.
+Food allergies often present with more severe symptoms such as hives, anaphylaxis, bloody stools, vomiting, severe cramps or even fainting.
+The most common food allergens include cow dairy, although wheat, citrus, soy, eggs, corn, shellfish, peanuts and other nuts.
+Individuals who have food allergies, eczema and asthma may have a genetic disposition thus obtaining a thorough family history is important.
+Food allergies usually trigger a hypersensitivity reaction in the body which causes the release of IgE antibodies.
 IgE mediated allergic reactions typically occur within minutes to hours after exposure to the food of concern.
-These may be tested via skin prick testing or by blood IgE level testing.
+These may be tested via skin prick testing or by blood IgE level testing by an allergist.